aldrinjenson/blog/content/posts/organizing-kochifoss.md

 ---
-title: "KochiFOSS 2022"
+title: "Organizing KochiFOSS 2022"
-date: 2022-10-17T00:42:20
+date: 2022-10-03
 draft: true
 description: "My experience as an organizer for KochiFOSS 2022"
 tags: ["foss", "leadership", "management", "awe", "learning"]
 ---

-KochiFOSS 2022 conference was held on 15th October 2022 and from the participant's reponses, the conference was a huge success.
+KochiFOSS 2022 conference was held on 15th October 2022 and from the participant's responses, the conference was a huge success.
 I was lucky to be a part of the core organizing team.
 Jotting down my experiences and the lessons learned.

 ## My experiences